 - Park the vehicle on a level surface. apply the parking brake securely and block the wheels to prevent the vehicle from moving.
-Move the selector lever to P (Park). - Be sure the ignition switch is in the OFF or LOCK position when performing any parts replacement or repairs. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc. before working on your vehicle. - Always wear eye protection whenever vou work on vour vehicle.
+Move the shift lever to the P (Park) position (CVT model) or the shift lever to the N (Neutral) position (MT model). - .
+Be sure the ignition switch is in the OFF or LOCK position when performing any parts replacement or repairs. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any iewelry, such as rings, watches, etc. before working on your vehicle.

-- If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
-If it is necessary to work under the vehicle, support it with safety stands. - Keep smoking materials, flame and sparks away from fuel tank and the battery. - The fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.
+- Always wear eve protection whenever you work on your vehicle. - If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
+If it is necessary to work under the vehicle. support it with safety stands. - Keep smoking materials, flame and sparks away from fuel tank and the batterv. - The fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.

 - Do not work under the hood while the engine is hot.
 Turn the engine off and wait until it cools down. - Avoid direct contact with used engine oil and coolant.
-Improperly disposed engine oil, and engine coolant and/or other vehicle fluids can damage the environment.
-Al-
+Improperly disposed engine oil, and engine

-- ways conform to local regulations for disposal of vehicle fluid. - Never leave the engine or the CVT related component harnesses disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position. - Your vehicle is equipped with an automatic engine cooling fan.
+- coolant and/or other vehicle fluids can damage the environment.
+Alwavs conform to local regulations for disposal of vehicle fluid. - Never leave the engine or the CVT related component harnesses disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position. - Your vehicle is equipped with an automatic engine cooling fan.
 It may come on at any time without warning, even if the ignition key is in the OFF position and the engine is not running.
 To avoid injury, always disconnect the negative battery cable before working near the fan.

 This "8.
-Maintenance and do-it-yourself" section gives instructions regarding only those items which are relatively easy for an owner to perform.
+Maintenance and do-it-vourself" section gives instructions regarding only those items which are relatively easy for an owner to perform.

 A genuine NISSAN Service Manual is also available.
-(See "Owner's Manual/Service Manual order information" in the "9.
-Technical and consumer information" section.)
+(See "Owner's Manual/Service Manual order information" (P.9-20).)